biolab/orange3/doc/widgets/bioinformatics/differentialexpression.md

 Example
 -------

-In the example below we chose two experiments from the **dictyExpress** widget (namely *yakA-pufA* and *yakA-*) and observed them in the **Data Table**.
+In the example below we chose two experiments from the **PIPAx** widget ( 8 experiments measuring gene expression levels on *Dictyostelium discoideum* at different timepoints) and observed them in the **Data Table**.
 Then we used the **Differential Expression** widget to select the most interesting genes.
+We left upper and lower threshold at default (1 and -1) and output the data.
-We chose *Compute null distribution* and output the data with default settings (20 permutations, &alpha;-value is 0.01).
-Then we can again observe the selected data in another **Data Table**.
+Then we observed the selected data in another **Data Table**.
 As we have ticked the *Add gene scores to output*, the table shows an additional column with gene scores as instances.

 <img src="images/DiffExpression-Example.png" alt="image" width="600">